Local Shopping and Medical Facilities (non-Disney)

 Food Shopping and Supermarkets

 There are a few essential items available at the hotel gift shops, but at vastly inflated prices of course.
-For example, an eight-pack of small 12oz water bottles would cost you $3.99 in the hotel shop, which is not far off the price you would pay for 24 16.9oz bottles at a supermarket — but still cheaper than buying single bottles in the parks.
+For example, an eight-pack of small 12oz water bottles would cost close to the price you would pay for 24 16.9oz bottles at a big supermarket — but still cheaper than buying single bottles in the parks.

 The next closest option for very simple basics would be the Speeedway (used to be Hess) gas station opposite the central ‘Landings’ section of Disney Springs — just walk across the main road from the Planet Hollywood area [CLICK FOR MAP].

-If you’re driving, the nearest WalMart Supercenter from Port Orleans is on Vineland Road (SR535) about five miles away [DRIVING MAP].
-There is also a large Publix grocery store a little further along the same road, close to the intersection with the 192 [DRIVING MAP], and there is a Super Target on the 192 itself [DRIVING MAP].
-Another possible option would be the WalMart Superstore on the intersection of John Young Parkway (423) and Sand Lake Road (482) as that is on the way to the Florida Mall if you happen to be making a trip there [DRIVING MAP].
+Another possible option would be the WalMart Supercenter on the intersection of John Young Parkway (SR-423) and Sand Lake Road (SR-482) as that is on the way to the Florida Mall if you happen to be making a trip there [DRIVING MAP].

 Check the WalMart, Publix or Target websites and use their Store Finder facilities to get driving directions and other store locations (Disney’s zip code is 32830).